almachelouche/middleman/content/email/AU/Prospect/013 template refresh/Ecosport_Merged.md

     <br/><br/>
     Ready to get more out of city life?
 Take on any urban challenge with the city-sized Ford EcoSport SUV.
     <br/><br/>
      EcoSport has room for everything.
 Enjoy a massive 705 litres of cargo space, fold-down 60:40 seats, and over 20 smart storage compartments.
-Plus, the voice-activated SYNC system lets you stay connect to your world and favourite apps, while your hands stay safely on the steering wheel.
+Plus, the voice-activated SYNC&#185; system lets you stay connect to your world and favourite apps, while your hands stay safely on the steering wheel.
     <br/><br/>
     <span style="font-weight: bold;">Right now, the Ford EcoSport Ambiente Manual is available $18,990* Driveaway.</span>
     <br/><br/>'''